isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 If you feel that a discussion is missing or incomplete, enter an [Issue](https://github.com/isocpp/CppCoreGuidelines/issues) explaining your concerns and possibly a corresponding PR.

+Examples are written to illustrate rules.

+* Examples are not intended to be production quality or to cover all tutorial dimensions.
+For example, many examples are language-technical and use names like `f`, `base`, and `x`.
+* We try to ensure that "good" examples follow the Core Guidelines.
+* Comments are often illustrating rules where they would be unnecessary and/or distracting in "real code."
+* We assume knowledge of the standard library.
+For example, we use plain `vector` rather than `std::vector`.

 This is not a language manual.
 It is meant to be helpful, rather than complete, fully accurate on technical details, or a guide to existing code.
 Recommended information sources can be found in [the references](#S-references).